Hey, I’m Josh.

 Web design business coach and founder of web design agency In Transit Studios based in Columbus Ohio.

-Professionally – I’m a Web Design Coach, Course Creator, Blog Author, YouTuber, Podcaster and Web Agency Founder.
+Professionally – I’m a Web Design Business Coach, Course Creator, YouTuber, Podcast Host and Web Agency Founder.

 Personally – I’m a husband, father of 3, drummer in a past life, player and watcher of tennis, big time Blue Jackets Hockey fan and aspiring lawn weenie.